hosseinalipour/ghasedak-node/README.md

 You need a [Ghasedak](https://ghasedak.io) account.
 Register and get your API key.

-Create an instance from `Ghasedak` class with your API key:
+Create an instance from `Ghasedak` with your API key:

 ```javascript
 let ghasedak = Ghasedak(